SubratYeeshu/Interview_Prep/DSA/SDE_Sheet/193_Dijkstra_Algorithm.md

 ## Note : Dijkstra never works for negative weight / negative cycle infinite loop

+## If we use queue there would have been uneccessary longer paths discovered which will take extra time

 ## Approach 1 : Priority Queue

 - Time complexity : O(ELogV)